 —Grace Simrall, chief of civic innovation and technology, city of Louisville29

 Living laboratories are dedicated public spaces where cities can test smart solutions in a real-life context and understand how they interact with residents and public infrastructure.
 They allow cities to assess how an initiative may be received by various constituents and make any necessary adjustments prior to rolling it out to the whole city.31 As the city of Boston began to scale up its smart city efforts, the Mayor’s Office of New Urban Mechanics formed Boston Beta Blocks—dedicated areas with diverse constituencies that test and evaluate new technologies.
-Each zone has a dedicated zone advisory group, made up of representatives from neighborhood associations, health collaboratives, small businesses, and local youth groups, that provides feedback directly to the city government.
+Each zone has a dedicated zone advisory group, made up of representatives from neighbourhood associations, health collaboratives, small businesses and local youth groups, that provides feedback directly to the city government.

 “We want to be sure that we are being completely open to communities to give us whatever type of feedback they want to.
-Some of that might be ‘don’t put that in my neighborhood,’ and that is a response that we value.”
+Some of that might be ‘don’t put that in my neighbourhood,’ and that is a response that we value.”

 —Jacob Wessel, public realm director, city of Boston32

 A smart city advisory committee comprising city residents serves as a platform for committee representatives to voice their community’s needs and preferences.
 In some cases, cities may formally integrate resident advisory committees into broader smart city planning and governance processes.
 In Toronto, the Planning Review Committee selects residents through a civic lottery to represent the broader resident population in city planning efforts, which includes some smart city initiatives.
-Committee representatives proportionally match the city’s gender, age, and minority demographics based on the latest census.33
+Committee representatives proportionally match the city’s gender, age and minority demographics based on the latest census.33

 Multimodal crowdsourcing involves gathering pain points, ideas, and feedback from community members via different modes of information exchange.
 Cities can use a variety of digital tools to tap into the collective intelligence of constituents—but they should also conduct offline outreach to account for diverse communication preferences.
 Jerusalem’s innovation team issued a survey to the community to brainstorm ways to grow local small businesses.
-Recognizing the diverse cultures within the city, the survey was distributed in Arabic, English, and Hebrew.
-Facebook was used to reach the Arab and secular Jewish neighborhoods, while in-person canvassing was used to reach the ultra-Orthodox communities.
+Recognising the diverse cultures within the city, the survey was distributed in Arabic, English, and Hebrew.
+Facebook was used to reach the Arab and secular Jewish neighbourhoods, while in-person canvassing was used to reach the ultra-Orthodox communities.
 The survey received more than 100,000 responses from 15,000 people.34

 Local governments can pool public and private sector funds to address specific equity challenges by aligning public and private sector incentives around technology usage and economic growth.
 In particular, cities can work with telecommunications and technology companies to invest in expanding internet access and digital skills, which benefits local communities while also broadening these companies’ customer bases.
-Federal policies and grants may help raise capital, such as Opportunity Zone designations that provide preferential tax treatment for investments in economically distressed communities.35 The US$24 million San Jose Digital Inclusion Fund, which aims to close the digital divide, is supported by revenue from small cell usage fees paid by telecommunication companies to upgrade broadband networks, in addition to other public and private funding.36
+Federal policies and grants may help raise capital, such as Opportunity Zone designations that provide preferential tax treatment for investments in economically distressed communities.35 The US$24 million San Jose Digital Inclusion Fund, which aims to close the digital divide, is supported by income from small cell usage fees paid by telecommunication companies to upgrade broadband networks, in addition to other public and private funding.36

 City-sponsored innovation challenges can be an effective method for spurring public innovation and unlocking private sector investment using a limited amount of government funding.
-Innovation challenges typically involve a government commitment to provide seed capital to solution developers focused on addressing specific urban challenges identified by city leaders.
-These programs can help demonstrate the viability of new technologies and service models while also evaluating the impact they have on the community.
+Innovation challenges typically involve a government commitment to provide seed capital to solution developers focussed on addressing specific urban challenges identified by city leaders.
+These programmes can help demonstrate the viability of new technologies and service models while also evaluating the impact they have on the community.
 The US$8 million Michigan Mobility Challenge was established to generate mobility solutions for the elderly, disabled, and veteran populations—groups often left out of the rapidly changing smart mobility landscape.
 The challenge received over 40 proposals and awarded 13 grants.37

-Cities can leverage their purchasing power to incentivize service providers to address inclusion challenges.
-When issuing procurements, cities can require bidders to include considerations in their proposals, such as how they will engage underserved communities, track inclusivity, and mitigate exclusionary practices.
+Cities can leverage their purchasing power to incentivise service providers to address inclusion challenges.
+When issuing procurements, cities can require bidders to include considerations in their proposals, such as how they will engage underserved communities, track inclusivity and mitigate exclusionary practices.
 In its Regional Smart Mobility Assessment request for proposals, the city of Nashville requested outreach support to engage various stakeholders, including “representatives of traditionally underserved populations.”38 Many cities are using competitive procurement strategies to reduce broadband access gaps by mandating that providers offer affordable plans for low-income households.39

 A dedicated inclusion council staffed with representatives from city agencies who have ties to underrepresented populations can help smart city initiatives reflect the true diversity of their residents’ needs.
 Cities can empower these councils by mandating their approval of new smart city initiatives and publicly elevating their profile.
 The government of the District of Columbia (D.C.) launched the Innovation and Technology Inclusion Council, an advisory committee that works with the mayor to improve economic opportunities for city residents and businesses.
-The council comprises 25 members, including representatives from government agencies focused on economic development, education, and technology; the innovation offices of local universities; and D.C. residents.
-The council collaborated with the mayor’s office to provide recommendations for closing innovation and technology inclusion gaps, such as access to broadband infrastructure; science, technology, engineering, and mathematics (STEM) educational programs; and entrepreneurial resources.
+The council comprises 25 members, including representatives from government agencies focussed on economic development, education and technology; the innovation offices of local universities; and D.C. residents.
+The council collaborated with the mayor’s office to provide recommendations for closing innovation and technology inclusion gaps, such as access to broadband infrastructure; science, technology, engineering and mathematics (STEM) educational programmes; and entrepreneurial resources.